Harmanankohli/Python-for-Data-Science/README.md

 # Python-for-Data-Science
-This is practice ipython notebooks which I used to learn Data Science
+This is practice ipython notebooks which I used to learn Data Science.

+I followed Python for Data Science course on wwww.edx.org